United Kingdom - english

 What is EDS and how does it work?

-EDS is used in combination with an IMD for the localisation of insulation faults in unearthed power supplies (IT systems).
+EDS is used in combination with an IMD to pinpoint insulation faults in unearthed power supplies (IT systems).
 An EDS system comprises of an insulation fault evaluator connected to a current transformer (CT) located around the desired cables/equipment to be monitored.

 How it works: